Customer Services

 If for any reason a review or re-mark is initiated by GQAL, final scores can only be confirmed or raised.

 It is essential that any candidate involved in an enquiry or any subsequent appeal about a GQAL Examination is made fully aware of the potential outcomes.
-GQAL strongly suggests that this information is made available to candidates in writing and require that formal written consent is received from the candidate (if over the age of 18 years) or from the parent or guardian in the case of a minor.
+GQAL strongly suggests that this information is made available to candidates in writing, and require that formal written consent is received from the candidate (if over the age of 18 years) or from the parent or guardian in the case of a minor.
 A suggested template for this purpose is available from Head Office.
 Centres may adapt it for their own use, for example by incorporating the name of the School or College.
 A copy of the signed consent form should be sent when the enquiry about results is initiated.

-By signing the application form for an enquiry, the Head of the Centre is confirming to GQAL that the candidate has been fully informed of the possible outcomes and has given consent to the enquiry being made.
+By signing the application form for an enquiry the Head of the Centre is confirming to GQAL that the candidate has been fully informed of the possible outcomes, and has given consent to the enquiry being made.

 The consent of candidates is not formally required before an enquiry is made about the results for a group of candidates or examination session.
-However, GQAL recommends that candidates should be made aware that the Centre intends to make an enquiry and that this may result in the final scores for any or all the candidates involved, being confirmed, raised or lowered.
+However, GQAL recommends that candidates should be made aware that the Centre intends to make an enquiry and that this may result in the final scores for any or all of the candidates involved being confirmed, raised or lowered.

 Timelines